a peace march in lahore FRIENDS OF SOUTH ASIA (FOSA)

 Sunday Dec 10, 4pm, SANTA CRUZ (flyer)

 India's emergence in the nuclear energy and nuclear weapons arena comes at a colossal human cost.
 Jadugoda, a tribal town in a mineral-rich belt in Jharkhand, is the only source of Uranium in India, and the indigenous people of Jadugoda have been paying with their lives - seeing their community's health destroyed, their environment devastated.
-To resist the occupation and devastation of their land by the uranium mining, the people of Jadugoda have organized themselves as JOAR--the Jharkhandi Organization Against Radiation, and their demands range from better safety measures against
+To resist the occupation and devastation of their land by the uranium mining, the people of Jadugoda have organized themselves as JOAR--the Jharkhandi Organization Against Radiation, and their demands range from better safety measures against radiation, to protection of their environment, to opposition of planned open-cast uranium mines.

 In this event, we will get to watch a ground-breaking documentary that describes the devastation wrought by decades of uranium mining on this entire community